Gareth001/500/README.md

 * Command line implementation of 500
 * Online gameplay, play with your friends across the internet
 * Very lightweight with only a 16kb download
-* Fully implemented 500 functionality, such as enforcing following suite, misere and scoring
+* Fully implemented 500 functionality, such as enforcing following suit, misere and scoring

 ## Installation